plone/training/docs/mastering-plone/voting-story/behaviors_2.md

 We mark the field "votes" as an omitted field as this field should not be edited directly.

 We are going to store the information about "votes" in an `annotation`.
-Imagine an add-on that unfortunately uses the same field name "votes" like we do for another purpose.
+Imagine an add-on that uses the same field name "votes" like we do for another purpose.
 Here the AnnotationStorage comes in.
 The content type instance is equipped by a storage where behaviors do store values with a key unique per behavior.

 (behaviors2-code-label)=

-## The Code
+## The code

 Open your backend add-on you have been creating in the last chapter in your editor.